F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/new_stack/README.md

      }
 }
 ```

-## Service Discovery
-Once you launch your BIG-IP instance using the ARM template, you can use the Service Discovery iApp template on the BIG-IP VE to automatically update pool members based on auto-scaled cloud application hosts.
-In the iApp template, you enter information about your cloud environment, including the tag key and tag value for the pool members you want to include, and then the BIG-IP VE programmatically discovers (or removes) members using those tags.

-### Tagging
-In Microsoft Azure, you have three options for tagging objects that the Service Discovery iApp uses.
-Note that you select public or private IP addresses within the iApp.
-  - *Tag a VM resource*<br>
-The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.
-  - *Tag a NIC resource*<br>
-The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
-Use this option if you want to use the secondary NIC of a VM in the pool.
-  - *Tag a Virtual Machine Scale Set resource*<br>
-The BIG-IP VE will discover the primary private IP address for the primary NIC configured for each Scale Set instance.
-Note you must select Private IP addresses in the iApp template if you are tagging a Scale Set.

-The iApp first looks for NIC resources with the tags you specify.
-If it finds NICs with the proper tags, it does not look for VM resources.
-If it does not find NIC resources, it looks for VM resources with the proper tags.
-In either case, it then looks for Scale Set resources with the proper tags.

-**Important**: Make sure the tags and IP addresses you use are unique.
-You should not tag multiple Azure nodes with the same key/tag combination if those nodes use the same IP address.

-To launch the template:
-  1. From the BIG-IP VE web-based Configuration utility, on the Main tab, click **iApps > Application Services > Create**.
-  2. In the **Name** field, give the template a unique name.
-  3. From the **Template** list, select **f5.service_discovery**.
-The template opens.
-  4. Complete the template with information from your environment.
-For assistance, from the Do you want to see inline help? question, select Yes, show inline help.
-  5. When you are done, click the **Finished** button.

 ### Changing the BIG-IP Configuration utility (GUI) port
 Depending on the deployment requirements, the default managament port for the BIG-IP may need to be changed.
 To change the Management port, see [Changing the Configuration utility port](https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-0-0/2.html#GUID-3E6920CD-A8CD-456C-AC40-33469DA6922E) for instructions.<br>
 ***Important***: The default port provisioned is dependent on 1) which BIG-IP version you choose to deploy as well as 2) how many interfaces (NICs) are configured on that BIG-IP.
 BIG-IP v13.x and later in a single-NIC configuration uses port 8443.
 All prior BIG-IP versions default to 443 on the MGMT interface.<br>